rjoberon/cod/_posts/2025-07-02-companies-locations-and-people.md

 *Computer and Information Sciences, Inc.*

-The [first capture of the company's web page in the Internet Archive](https://web.archive.org/web/19970613234152/http://www.infinop.com/) dates from June 13, 1997 but the first entry on the [news page] is from September 13, 1996.
+The [first capture of the Infinop's web page in the Internet Archive](https://web.archive.org/web/19970613234152/http://www.infinop.com/) dates from June 13, 1997 but the first entry on the [news page] is from September 13, 1996.